 The married characters Randall and Beth Pearson have a complicated life working around Randall's demanding job and the schedules of their two daughters.
 Sound familiar?
 But in one episode, Beth says, "I call marriage" as she asks Randall to forgo an important work event and instead spend time supporting her and the family.

 Although our service members often can't get out of the demands of the military, there are likely times we could "call marriage" if we really wanted or needed to -- but are too afraid to ask.
 And how often do we agree to let our spouses put in for a billet or re-enlist for a specific assignment without considering how it will impact our long-term relationships.
 Instead, we could consider hitting pause and putting our families first.

 4. It's easy to look scrubbed clean on the outside.

 Randall and Beth seem to have it all together.
 A beautiful house in an affluent neighborhood and a great job make Randall seem like he knows what he is doing and has everything under control.
 But viewers know that's not necessarily true.

 How often do military couples look around and think everyone has military life in the bag except them?
 Even the shiniest of marriages has its struggles.
 Everyone has to spend time working on themselves and their relationships.

 5. Sometimes you have to work on yourself first in order to make your relationship better.

-The character Kate Pearson realizes during the season that to make her relationship with her fiancé successful, she needs to work on herself, first.
+The character Kate Pearson realizes during the show's first season that to make her relationship with her fiancé successful, she needs to work on herself, first.
 For Kate, that means trying an intensive therapy program.

 Military couples are no different.
 The stress of military life can lead to big personal burdens or those sacred spaces that make communication really hard.
 Kate's actions remind us that it's OK to take time to work on yourself as an individual.